GSA/digitalgov.gov/content/communities/federal-evidence-and-evaluation.md

 date: 2023-12-28 21:48:00 -0500
 title: "Federal Evidence and Evaluation"
 deck: ""
-summary: "Federal executive branch staff who are interested in evaluation and evidence-building can connect with their peers, share information, access resources and trainings, and sign up for upcoming events.
-The Community of Practice also features content to support federal agencies as they implement the Evidence Act."
+summary: "For federal executive branch staff interested in evaluation and evidence-building.
+Connect with peers, share information, access resources and trainings, and sign up for events.
+Features content to support federal agencies as they implement the Evidence Act."

 redirectto: https://community.max.gov/pages/viewpage.action?pageId=630067080